Public Health Schools and MPH Programs in Connecticut

 Public Health Careers Outlook in Connecticut

 Working in public health can provide you with a great sense of accomplishment throughout your career.
-Citizens in the state of Connecticut deserve to have public health professionals working hard to ensure their safety and stability in society.
+Citizens in Connecticut deserve public health professionals working hard to ensure their safety and stability in society.
 The outlook for public health careers in Connecticut varies according to position and area.
-The career with the highest median salary is medical and health services managers/healthcare administrators, while the career most in demand is biostatistician.
-According to the US Bureau of Labor Statistics, the Connecticut area with the highest gain in wages from 2018 to 2019 was Hartford.
+Among common MPH-aligned roles, medical and health services managers tend to have some of the highest median pay in Connecticut.
+Demand varies by specialization, but MPH graduates commonly move into roles in healthcare administration, epidemiology/biostatistics, community health, and public health program management.

-The table below reflects the demand and earning potential for public health careers in Connecticut, based on data provided by O*NET OnLine.
+The table below reflects the demand and earning potential for public health careers in Connecticut, based on data provided by the Bureau of Labor Statistics.

 Biostatisticians